 Our beautiful environment and rural lifestyle on the North Coast is a tribute to the hard work of many people in the community over many years who have worked to protect it from over-development and industrialisation.

 I have been active in many of these campaigns in the past and I continue to support campaigns to protect our Cape Byron Marine Park Sanctuary, the wild species of our oceans, waterways and forests and to improve the health of the Richmond River.
 I stood with so many of you against the industrialisation of our region through CSG mining and exploration and today our region is gas field free.

 I am the first woman to represent the electorate of Ballina and the first Greens MP in a regional seat in any Parliament of Australia.
-My election was a dramatic shift in NSW politics and I look forward to demonstrating Greens principles of grassroots democracy in representing every person in my electorate and working to ensure the community has a greater say in the decisions of Government which impact upon their lives.

 Please get in touch with my office if I can assist in any way.

 You can view my inaugural speech to the parliament here.